 3 Must Read Books to Understand Performance Analytics

-Working for the leading platform for Marketing Performance Analytics it’s integral that I understand the true value and implications of using performance analytics (PA).
-In my quest to learn more about how performance analytics should be utilised in a business I came across these 3 books.
-As a digital marketing professional, I understand the struggle of always being ahead of the game and keeping up with the ever-changing digital world.
-These books give you a good background and understanding of performance analytics and why you should start focusing on PA before making key business decisions.
+Working for a platform for Marketing Performance Analytics means that it’s integral for us to understand the true value and implications of using performance analytics (PA).
+During our quest to learn more about how performance analytics should be utilized in a business we came across these 3 books.

 1. Cult of Analytics: Data analytics for marketing